The hunt for superyachts of sanctioned Russian oligarchs

 My Solaris, which is estimated to have cost $600m, boasts a pool and a helipad.
 It has a crew of up to 60 and can accommodate more than 30 guests.

-Data from its on-board tracker shows it sticking to international waters - where it cannot be seized - in the Mediterranean Sea.
 It docked off Tivat in Montenegro days after Mr Abramovich was sanctioned by the UK.
 Tivat, in the mountain-fringed Bay of Kotor, is a hub for superyachts and boasts a large marina.

-My Solaris was sailing off the Greek west coast when the EU sanctioned Mr Abramovich on 15 March.
+My Solaris left Tivat and was sailing off the Greek west coast when the EU sanctioned Mr Abramovich on 15 March.

+After this date, the yacht's tracking data shows it steering clear of Greek territorial waters (Greece is the EU) and sailing in international waters, where it cannot be seized.

-On 22 March, it docked in the holiday resort of Bodrum on the Turkish coast, which has a modern marina and can accommodate superyachts up to 140m long.
+On 21 March, it arrived in the Turkish resort of Bodrum, which has a modern marina and can accommodate superyachts up to 140m in length.

-But its path was blocked by a small dinghy carrying eight children from a Ukrainian junior sailing team and their coach, waving the Ukrainian flag.
+But its path was blocked by a small dinghy carrying eight children from a Ukrainian junior sailing team and their coach, waving Ukrainian flags.

 Coach Paulo Donstov told the BBC they were there to compete in a sailing championship and were tipped off about the arrival of My Solaris.